Interaction-driven topological and nematic phases on the Lieb lattice: Interaction driven instabilities

 \right), \ee where $\bar{\varepsilon}_{A1}=V_1(8-6\rho)/3$, $\bar{\varepsilon}_{B1}=2V_1(2+3\rho)/3$, $\bar{\varepsilon}_{B2}=2V_2(4-3\rho-6\eta)/3$, $\bar{\varepsilon}_{C1}=2V_1(2+3\rho)/3$, $\bar{\varepsilon}_{C2}=2V_2(4-3\rho+6\eta)/3$, and $\nu_{x,y}=-2t^{\prime\prime}\cos k_{x,y}$; $\Gamma$ parameters are given by \ba \Gamma_{x,y} &=& (-2t\mp2V_1(Q_1-i\Phi_1))\cos\frac{k_{x,y}}{2}\nonumber \\ &-& 2V_1(\Phi^\prime_1\pm\Phi^{\prime\prime}_1)\sin\frac{k_{x,y}}{2}, \nonumber \\ \Gamma_{xy} &=& 4iV_2\Phi_2^\prime\cos\frac{k_x}{2}\cos\frac{k_y}{2} +4V_2\Phi_2^{\prime\prime\prime}\sin\frac{k_x}{2}\cos\frac{k_y}{2} \nonumber \\ &-& 4V_2(Q_2-i\Phi_2)\sin\frac{k_x}{2}\sin\frac{k_y}{2}\nonumber \\ &-& 4V_2\Phi_2^{\prime\prime}\cos\frac{k_x}{2}\sin\frac{k_y}{2}. \ea Thus, the mean-field free energy can be expressed as \be F=-\frac{1}{\beta N}\sum_{\bk}\ln (1+e^{-\beta (E_{\bk}-\mu)})+E_0, \ee where $\beta=1/k_B T$ and $E_{\bk}$ are eigenvalues of $H_{\bk}$.
 The ground state with given coupling parameters can then be determined by minimizing the free energy with respect to each order parameter, yielding a set of coupled gap equations.
 Notice that at 1/3 filling we follow the same procedure and only the diagonal part of $H_{\bk}$ and $E_0$ need to be changed accordingly due to the shift of the average charge density.

 We numerically solve the coupled gap equations self-consistently and obtain the zero-temperature $V_1$-$V_2$ phase diagrams at both 1/3 ($\varepsilon_A=4t$) and 2/3 ($\varepsilon_A=-4t$) fillings, as seen in Figs.~\ref{fig:spinlessPD}(a) and (b).
 Note that in this study, only weak short-range repulsions, i.e., $V_1,V_2\le t$ are considered.
 At 1/3 filling, we find that there are three phases in the absence of $V_1$: QAH phase, coexisting QAH+nematic phase, and nematic phase.
 Beginning with $V_2\ll t$, the infinitesimal instability of QBCP leads to QAH phase by the second order phase transition, with a $T=0$ gap, $\Delta_{QAH}=(V_2\Phi_2)\propto\Lambda\text{exp}(\frac{-1}{N_0 V_2})$, where $N_0$ denotes the finite DOS at QBCP and $\Lambda$ is an energy cutoff; on the other hand, for $t\gtrsim V_2 > V_{2c}\sim 0.22t$ the ground state breaks $C_4$ symmetry spontaneously down to $C_2$ and exhibits insulating nematic phase with a gap $\Delta_{N}\sim \eta$.
 In this phase, we find that the site-nematic order ($\eta$) is the dominant one and a small component of the bond-nematic order ($Q_1$) accompanies with it.
 In fact, we notice that the bond-nematic order cannot be induced by $V_1$ itself.

 Finally, with intermediate value of $V_2$, there exists a narrow window for the coexistence of both QAH and nematic orders.
+This can be further seen in Fig.~\ref{fig:OPvsV2}, showing the magnitude of both order parameters as a function of $V_2$ with fixed $V_1$.
+Since the bulk energy gap never really closes as $V_2$ increases, it suggests that the quantum phase transition between QAH and nematic phases is {\it not} continuous, lacking a quantum critical point.
 In addition, we also notice that there is no room for the current loop states other than QAH state for systems with relatively large $|\varepsilon_A|$ and weak repulsions.